vtex/react-csv-parse/README.md

 | `fileHeaders`    | array |              | true     | The headers (usually used by api) of the file.
 Order is crucial.        |
 | `onDataUploaded` | func  |              | true     | Callback function with the data as parameter.
 Null if the parse failed. |
 | `delimiters`     | array | `[";", ","]` | false    | The file will be tested with those characters to split the data.        |

+### _Delimiter rule_

+The component will estimate that if the amount of delimiters found is equal or above the `fileHeaders` lenght, then it will process the file.
+This does not guarantee a correct parsing but rather tries to add a small level of security.